 Student tracking system

 The teacher can follow a student’s activities by means of the student tracking system.
 This enables the teacher to track that student’s progress and view the answers he or she entered for each Diskit.
 In order to enable the student to redo the exercises, a teacher may delete the results entered in a particular Diskit.
 More information on this is available in the teacher section.

 A teacher may add teacher comments to a page in order to point the student to a particular issue in an exercise.

-The book Academic Writing Skills may be used as a reference for looking up the rules of thumb and the notes to these.
+The book Academic Writing Skills for Economics and Business Administration may be used as a reference for looking up the rules of thumb and the notes to these.